iTaysonLab/kSteam/README.md

 If you are planning to use kSteam only for basic Steam communication, consider using `core` and `core-persistance` (optional) modules.
 They provide authorization, credential management (optional) and raw Steam API connection (by using protobufs or binary messages).

-However, if you are going to create a GUI client, consider including the `client` module as well (if your target platform is supported by the Realm Database).
+However, if you are going to create a GUI client, consider including the `extension-client` module as well (if your target platform is supported by the Realm Database).
 It provides a lot of useful Steam API mappings paired with automatic Kotlin Flow support for dynamic UI.

 The `kotlinx-vdf` module is already provided with the modules above, but you can import it separately in case of not requiring to use any of kSteam features.